Lead Generation Process: Inbound, Outbound & More

 Before you reach out, you need a list of names of people who might be interested in your offer.
 You also need their contact information.
 You can do this by being active on social media platforms relevant to your niche, by googling your ideal customers, by looking for past opportunities in your CRM, or — the most effective way — by using a good lead generation tool.

-The best tools for outbound lead generation are:
+The best lead generation tools for sourcing leads are:

 • LinkedIn Sales Navigator: A LinkedIn upgrade that uses filtering to help find people on LinkedIn who fit your customer persona and reach out to them through LinkedIn’s InMail messaging, even if you aren’t connected with them.